 ja the column indices of the elements to be inserted.

 Scope:local.

 Type:required.

 Intent: in.

 Specified as: an integer array of size nz.

 val the elements to be inserted.

 Scope:local.

 Type:required.

 Intent: in.

 Specified as: an array of size nz.
+Must be of the same type and kind of the aspk component of the sparse matrix a.

 desc_a The communication descriptor.

 Scope: local.

 Type: required.

 Intent: inout.

 Specified as: a variable of type psb_desc_type.